 Let's Create wants more people to have access to creative activity and be able to participate.
 The Arts Council lists Fenland as an area where participation in the arts is lower than the national average.
-Initiatives such as MarketPlace CPP already exist to address this, however their reach is limited.
-Creative thinking needs to be undertaken to find innovative ways to allow access to creative activity for more people in Fenland, which is especially difficult with a lack of venues and public transport links.
+Creative thinking needs to be undertaken to find innovative ways to allow access to creative activity for more people in Fenland, which is especially difficult with a lack of venues and limited public transport links.
 We should be asking ourselves: if people are not able to come to us, how can we bring culture to them?
-There are pockets of isolated communities in Fenland and aging populations.
-Cultural activity could be mobile and touring to reach more places, and this requires a well networked infrastructure which does not currently exist.
+There are pockets of isolated communities in Fenland and an aging population.
+Cultural activity could be mobile to reach more places and this requires a well networked infrastructure which does not currently exist.
 Outdoor events and festivals can be developed where there is a lack of indoor venues.
 In other parts of the country, outdoor events have been shown to be particularly effective in getting people involved.
-There is already good practice, such as

-Cambridgeshire's Libraries Presents touring programme, however, there needs to be expansion beyond the library venues to reach community centres, empty spaces and outdoor spaces.
-There are also large travelling communities and migrant communities in Fenland.
+There is already good practice, such as Cambridgeshire's Libraries Presents touring programme, however, an expansion beyond the library venues to reach community centres, empty spaces and outdoor spaces is required.
+There are also large travelling and migrant communities in Fenland.
 Cultural events and activities should make efforts to connect with migrant and travelling communities and include them, integrating them into the cultural activity of Fenland.
 This will, over time, support community cohesion.
 Work in other areas of the country have shown that sharing of diverse cultural traditions has supported understanding between different communities.